jimbateson7/jamesbateson.co.uk/src/articles/side-project-setup.md

  }
 ```

-Something I'm still unsure on is whether it's still 'ok' to use @apply or whather now that tokens are available as CSS custom properties, whether just writing CSS as normal and using these is preferred.
+Something I'm still unsure on is whether it's still 'ok' to use @apply or whether now that tokens are available as CSS custom properties, whether just writing CSS as normal and using these is preferred.
 Something that I kind of mixed up a little bit in these examples and my latest project, but I'm sure that I'll refine with more use and learning.

 ### Use Tailwind for bits not all